kolaente/syspass-docker/Readme.md

 Made with Alpine, NGINX and PHP 7.

-This is an unofficial Dockerimage for the [http://www.syspass.org/](Syspass Dockerimage).
+This is an unofficial Dockerimage for the (http://www.syspass.org/][Syspass Dockerimage].

 ## Usage